-Option #1: Make a financial gift.
+Option #1: Make a financial investment.

-We are so grateful for your financial gift!
+We are so grateful for your financial investment!
 A few examples of how it can be utilized include: the purchase of durable medical equipment such as wheelchairs, walkers and shower benches; medical equipment repairs such as the purchase of a new battery for an electric wheelchair; and disposable incontinence supplies which are medically necessary yet expensive.